A resistance invariant of special alternating links: Definitions

 \section{Definitions}

 A \emph{diagram} $D$ of a (non-trivial) knot or link $KL$ is a generic projection of the knot or link in the plane, a regular $4$-valent graph, with extra information at each vertex indicating which arc of the link passes over the other.
-Moreover, it is \emph{alternating} when traveling around each link component on a diagram, we pass crossing in alternate type fashion (i.e., if one passes an over/under-crossing, the next crossing will be an under/over-crossing, see \cite{Men21} for a recent survey).
+Moreover, it is \emph{alternating} when traveling around each link component on a diagram, we pass crossing alternately over and under (i.e., if one passes an over/under-crossing, the next crossing will be an under/over-crossing, see \cite{Men21} for a recent survey).

-A knot or link diagram is a \emph{reduced diagram} if it is a diagram without \emph{nugatory crossings}, i.e., a crossing whose neighborhood looks like the one in Figure \ref{rys15_1}, that can be removed without changing the knot type, and it cannot be separated by any circle in the plane of projection (i.e. the diagram as projection has one connected component).
+Throughout the paper, all diagrams are assumed to have connected underlying projection graphs.
+A diagram is called \emph{reduced} if it has no nugatory crossings., i.e. , a crossing whose neighborhood looks like the one in Figure \ref{rys15_1}, that can be removed without changing the knot type.

 By a \emph{region} of a reduced diagram $D$ of a link $KL$ we mean a face of the underlying projection of the link.
 The diagram can be checkerboard-shaded so that every edge separates a shaded region (black region) from an unshaded one (white region).